swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

     public func allocate<T>(capacity: Int, as: T.Type)
       -> UnsafeMutableBufferPointer<T>?

     /// Deallocate previously allocated memory.
-Note that the task
-    /// allocator is stack disciplined, so if you deallocate a block of
+You must do this in
-    /// memory, all memory allocated after that block is also deallocated. public func deallocate(_ buffer: UnsafeMutableRawBufferPointer?)
+    /// reverse order of allocations, prior to running the job. public func deallocate(_ buffer: UnsafeMutableRawBufferPointer?)

     /// Deallocate previously allocated memory.
-Note that the task
-    /// allocator is stack disciplined, so if you deallocate a block of
+You must do this in
-    /// memory, all memory allocated after that block is also deallocated. public func deallocate<T>(_ pointer: UnsafeMutablePointer<T>?)
+    /// reverse order of allocations, prior to running the job. public func deallocate<T>(_ pointer: UnsafeMutablePointer<T>?)

     /// Deallocate previously allocated memory.
-Note that the task
-    /// allocator is stack disciplined, so if you deallocate a block of
+You must do this in
-    /// memory, all memory allocated after that block is also deallocated. public func deallocate<T>(_ buffer: UnsafeMutableBufferPointer<T>?)
+    /// reverse order of allocations, prior to running the job. public func deallocate<T>(_ buffer: UnsafeMutableBufferPointer<T>?)

   }